Holders Sevilla FC will start their defence of the UEFA Europa League title in Group G following the 2014/15 group stage draw in Monaco.

 • Five other former winners were in the draw: Inter, Napoli, Mönchengladbach, Tottenham and PSV.

-• Beşiktaş JK lost 1-0 on aggregate to Tottenham's north London rivals Arsenal FC in this season's UEFA Champions League play-offs.
+• Beşiktaş lost 1-0 on aggregate to Tottenham's north London rivals Arsenal FC in this season's UEFA Champions League play-offs.
 They were beaten 2-0 at home by Spurs in the 2006/07 UEFA Cup group stage.

-• Steaua beat Dynamo Kyiv 1-0 in the 1986/87 UEFA Super Cup.
+• Steaua overcame Dynamo Kyiv 1-0 in the 1986/87 UEFA Super Cup.
 The Romanian side also came out on top in the 2006/07 UEFA Champions League group stage, drawing 1-1 at home following a 4-1 away victory.

 • Torino were 3-0 victors over two legs against København in the 1991/92 UEFA Cup quarter-finals; they went on to reach the final.

 • Dinamo Zagreb knocked Celtic out of the 1998/99 UEFA Champions League in the second qualifying round, winning 3-1 on aggregate.
-They lost 3-2 on aggregate to Salzburg in the competition's third qualifying round in 2009/10.
+They fell 3-2 on aggregate to Salzburg in the competition's third qualifying round in 2009/10.

 • Panathinaikos were 4-1 winners at home to PSV in the 2004/05 UEFA Champions League group stage, although they lost 1-0 in the Netherlands.